CloudLabsAI-Azure/Cloud-Security-with-Microsoft-Defender-for-Cloud/Day-2-Hands-on-Lab/Module1.md

 # Exercise 1: Enhancing Compliance with Defender for Cloud

+## Overview:
+In this exercise, you will learn how to assess and improve the regulatory compliance of your Azure environment using Microsoft Defender for Cloud.
+You'll explore built-in compliance standards like Azure Security Benchmark, ISO 27001, and more.
+You’ll review compliance controls, take remediation actions, enable continuous export, and track your compliance score over time.

+## Estimated Duration: 45 Minutes

+## Lab Objectives:

+By the end of this lab, you will be able to:

+- Task 1: Accessing Microsoft Defender for Cloud
+- Task 2: Navigating to Regulatory Compliance Dashboard
+- Task 3: Reviewing Compliance Controls and Assessments
+- Task 4: Implementing Remediation Actions
+- Task 5: Enabling Auto-Remediation and Continuous Export
+- Task 6: Tracking Compliance Over Time

 ### Task 1: Accessing Microsoft Defender for Cloud

 In this task, you will open Microsoft Defender for Cloud to begin checking the compliance status of your Azure resources.